-I chose midwifery as a profession as it enabled me to work with healthy women and babies and help women during pregnancy and childbirth in a positive and inspiring way.
+I chose midwifery as a profession as it enabled me to work with healthy pregnant people and babies and help clients during pregnancy and childbirth in a positive and inspiring way.

 After graduation in 2003 I began practicing in the Halton region and have been here ever since.
 I have been with Burlington and Area Midwives from the start when the clinic opened in 2006.

 I currently live in Dundas with my family and enjoy gardening, yoga, and reading.